canonical/cloud-init/doc/rtd/explanation/events.rst

 =======

-When the ``hotplug`` event is supported by the datasource and configured in user data, ``cloud-init`` will respond to the addition or removal of network interfaces to the system.
+When the ``hotplug`` event is supported by the datasource and configured in :ref:`user data<mod_cc_install_hotplug>`, ``cloud-init`` will respond to the addition or removal of network interfaces to the system.
 In addition to fetching and updating the system metadata, ``cloud-init`` will also bring up/down the newly added interface.

 .. warning::
    Due to its use of ``systemd`` sockets, ``hotplug`` functionality is